This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 #2 – Look Through Rolls Of Coins

-Why?
-Because unlike most places of business, banks normally have on hand coins like half dollars and dollar coins — in addition to the more common pennies, nickels, dimes, and quarters.
-So, a bank is a great place to get roll quantities of the “less popular” denominations.
+Because unlike most places of business, banks normally have on hand some coins that other places don’t — like half dollars and dollar coins — in addition to the more common pennies, nickels, dimes, and quarters.

 Searching through coin rolls is one of my favorite ways to find old coins!
+In fact, I’ve made some of my best finds looking through rolls of coins.

 - Jefferson wartime nickels

-- Silver coins, including 40% and 90% silver Kennedy half dollars
+- Silver coins (including 40% and 90% silver Kennedy half dollars)

 As any seasoned collector knows… looking through rolls of coins, you can find many exciting coins and designs.